eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_manifest/_index.md

 ## Purpose

 * Define the requirements of a _Vehicle App_ in an **abstract way** to avoid dependencies on concrete _Runtime_ and _Middleware_ configurations.
-* Description of your applications **logical interfaces**(VehicleModel, services, APIs, ...)
+* Description of your applications **functional interfaces**(VehicleModel, services, APIs, ...)
-* Enable **loose coupling** of logical interface descriptions and the Velocitas toolchain.
-Some parts of the toolchain are responsible for reading the file and acting upon it, depending on the type of logical interface
+* Enable **loose coupling** of functional interface descriptions and the Velocitas toolchain.
+Some parts of the toolchain are responsible for reading the file and acting upon it, depending on the type of functional interface
-* Providing an **extendable** syntax to enable custom logical interface types which may not provided by the Velocitas toolchain itself, but by a third party
+* Providing an **extendable** syntax to enable custom functional interface types which may not provided by the Velocitas toolchain itself, but by a third party
 * Providing a **single source of truth** for generation of deployment specifications (i.e. Helm-Charts, Kanto spec, etc...)

 ## Example